-Investment Property are derecognised either when they have disposed of or when they are permanently withdrawn from use and no future economic benefit is expected from the disposal.
+Investment Property are derecognised either when they have disposed of, held for disposal or when they are permanently withdrawn from use and no future economic benefit is expected from the disposal.
 The difference between the net disposal proceeds and the carrying amount of the asset is recognized in the Statement of Profit and Loss in the period of derecognising.